Sadly Tullibody Healthy Living (THL) closed its doors in 2018, although the community garden project remains open.

-THL’s partnership links with national organisations, including Community Food and Health (Scotland), has encouraged it to stay determined that the community lead the way.
-So far, all of its work can demonstrate that the community is driving the ideas forward.
-This has allowed it to access funding to develop activities locally.
-THL now has the challenge of developing its own fundraising skills, and seeking funding in an increasingly competitive landscape.
+THL’s partnership links with national organisations, including Community Food and Health (Scotland), encouraged it to stay determined that the community lead the way.
+All of its work could demonstrate that the community was driving the ideas forward.
+This allowed it to access funding to develop activities locally.

-The commitment by the Clackmannanshire Alliance to continue funding THL demonstrates confidence that the project is making a positive difference to the health and wellbeing of the Tullibody community.
-The good partnerships built up over the years enable THL to deliver on health outcomes for local residents through their referral system and through providing local access to health service provision.
-It knows that, for some residents, travelling a distance to meet with a specialist service can deter people from attending: this is why its office hub is a great asset for local people.
+The commitment by the Clackmannanshire Alliance to continue funding THL demonstrated confidence that the project was making a positive difference to the health and wellbeing of the Tullibody community.
+The good partnerships built up over the years enabled THL to deliver on health outcomes for local residents through their referral system and through providing local access to health service provision.
+It knew that, for some residents, travelling a distance to meet with a specialist service could deter people from attending: this was why its office hub was a great asset for local people.

-One of its aims is to encourage local people to feed into its activities.
-A THL Development Day is hosted every year, with board members, volunteers and some users invited to take part in facilitated discussions to help guide THL forward.
-Following the Day in 2014, THL’s priority for 2015 is to set up new ways for young people to engage with it, and to provide a monthly event for older adults in the community.
-This will involve recruiting new volunteers.
+One of its aims was to encourage local people to feed into its activities.
+A THL Development Day was hosted every year, with board members, volunteers and some users invited to take part in facilitated discussions to help guide THL forward.
+Following the day in 2014, THL’s priority for 2015 was to set up new ways for young people to engage with it, and to provide a monthly event for older adults in the community.
+This involved recruiting new volunteers.

-Providing opportunities for volunteers to gain new skills is an important part of THL’s work.
-Volunteers are encouraged to take part in any training needed for the work they are involved in and to attend national conferences to widen their knowledge about other projects throughout Scotland.
-Two of their current staff started with the project as volunteers, with others finding work after they had been a volunteer with THL.
+Providing opportunities for volunteers to gain new skills was an important part of THL’s work.
+Volunteers were encouraged to take part in any training needed for the work they were involved in and to attend national conferences to widen their knowledge about other projects throughout Scotland.
+Two of their staff started with the project as volunteers, with others finding work after they had been a volunteer with THL.